logikum/ngt.logikum.hu/contents/v40/documentation/selection-list.md

 {{ selection-list/properties! }}

-The TranslatableOptionList object wil load the appropriate translation texts when the user changes the current language.
+The TranslatableOptionList object will load the appropriate translation texts when the user changes the current language.